PostHog/posthog.com/contents/blog/best-eppo-alternatives.md

 ### How does PostHog compare to Eppo?

-Both Eppo and PostHog tools support core feature flag and A/B testing components.
+Both Eppo and PostHog support core feature flag and A/B testing components.
 The biggest difference is their approach to data warehouses:

 - Eppo is warehouse-native, meaning that it integrates with your existing data tools like Snowflake or Postgres.